Connect with us

 The National Housing Corporation (NHC) has established a Sh700 million prefabricated materials factory in Mavoko, Machakos County, in a move geared towards filling the huge housing deficit in Kenya.

-The NHC factory in Mavoko, which began operations in 2012, has a capacity to produce 126,720 expanded polystyrene panels (EPS) panels a year.
+The NHC factory in Mavoko, which began operations in 2012, can produce 126,720 expanded polystyrene panels (EPS) panels a year.

 A single panel measuring 1.5m x 3.0m costs Sh5,000 at the factory – translating to a cost of Sh1,111 per square metre + transport charges + cost of concrete plasterwork.

 “In a traditional house, steel columns provide support at the corners only.
-But with EPS, the mesh of steel and concrete provide reinforcement around the building,” he said.
+But with EPS, the mesh of steel and concrete reinforce the building,” he said.

 Using EPS panels a home-owner can put up a standard two-bedroom house at a cost of Sh700,000 before finishing, which is almost half of the cost when using conventional stones and timber.